 Goal/Outcome (WHY): To enhance/build community connections.

-Project Idea: Making Wind Chimes or Bird Houses for the block
+Project Idea: Making Wind Chimes, Bird Houses, or Door Wreaths for the block

 Purpose: Acquainting neighbours with each other and creating a community participation event.

-Example of How: A Project Lead organizes and purchases materials for the block/neighbourhood families to build or create their own wind chime or bird house.
+Example of How: A Project Lead organizes and purchases materials for the block/neighbourhood families to build or create their own wind chime, bird house, or door wreath.

 Goal/Outcome (WHY): The activity promotes families doing something fun together and builds community connections.